 - What is the firm’s or consultant’s reputation in the corporate governance arena (including in the case of a firm, the individuals it uses to provide governance consulting services)?

 - What are the considerations when thinking about using outside counsel to conduct a board evaluation or tally the results?

-- What steps are taken to protect the confidentiality of individual director responses and will the attorney-client privilege apply?
+- What steps are taken to protect the confidentiality of individual director responses and will the attorney-client privilege be available?

 - Is the consultant or firm known to members of the board?

-- E.g., by general reputation, by work done for other boards on which directors serve, as a result of other consulting services the firm or consultant is providing or has provided to the company
+- By general reputation, by work done for other boards on which directors serve, as a result of other consulting services the firm or consultant is providing or has provided to the company

 - What other companies have been clients of the firm or consultant and what was the nature and scope of the services provided to those companies?

 - What is the quality of references provided by the consultant or firm?

 - How long is the project expected to take?

 - Will the CEO and other top executives working with the board be interviewed; will results of the work be reported to the management team separately; what role will management have in implementation of recommendations; who in management will assist in scheduling and in responding to both director and consultant questions/needs during the course of the project